What are the most common injuries in Bodybuilding?

 So can injuries be prevented altogether?

 You can reduce your risk of injuries by making sure you stay very strict with your form and always watching your posture even when not training.
 Regular maintenance is also important to help prepare your body for high level exercise.
-This can include things like recovery sessions, stretching, mobility work and soft tissue work with a physio or massage therapist.
+This can include things like recovery sessions, stretching, mobility work and soft tissue work with a physiotherapist or massage therapist.

 Making sure you train your stabilising muscles can also help reduce your risk of injuries.
 It can be very easy to get caught up in only focusing on the large global muscles that produce a lot of power; make sure you put in work on your small muscles that help protect your joints too.
 Examples of stabilising muscles include deep neck flexors, multifidus and serratus anterior.